Why should cyclists visit Melbourne?

 What are the must-do cycling climbs/routes?

 Here we’ll cover some of the most popular and iconic Melbourne cycling routes and loops.
-For the purpose of this guide we’ll start some of the bike routes from South Bank in the city.
-For the rest you'll likely find there's a bit of travel involved with getting out of the city centre to the start of the ride; but I think it's worth it!
+For the purpose of this guide, we’ll start some of the bike routes from South Bank in the city.
+For the rest you’ll likely find there’s a bit of travel involved with getting out of the city centre to the start of the ride; but I think it’s worth it!
 These Melbourne bike rides are very scenic, and very rewarding.

 Yarra Boulevard – Kew